nemethmik/message-splitter-soap-service/README.md

 - [Developing a SOAP Service with Node JS TypeScript and Deploying It as Azure App Service (Part 4)](https://youtu.be/UNEVOctGbsw)
 - [Deploying a SOAP Service with Node JS TypeScript as Azure App Service (Part 5)](https://youtu.be/To9yNFrVyvM)
 - [Monitoring a SOAP Azure App Service (Part 6 - Log Streaming and Application Insights Basics)](https://youtu.be/bk6GX_VdZvk)

+## Running Tests Against the Service
+- **run npm tests-azu** runs all the test:* scripts against the Azure-deployed server

 ## Motivation
 At a major corporation I am working full time the now 20-year old SOAP services still are the primary, and actually only communications technology, no REST, no gRPC.